 Here at Flick, we’ve put a big target on the carbon emissions we’re creating through the electricity industry.
 A good number of Kiwis don’t realise just how much of an impact their electricity use has on NZ’s carbon emissions, or that they have the ability to influence the carbon emissions our electricity is producing.
 We each have the power to change these things - neat, huh?

 So we’re dedicated to giving New Zealanders real choice when it comes to issues of sustainability and climate change.
-Our spot price product allows our customers to choose the times of day that they want to use their electricity, based on the spot price of power.
+Our spot price product, Freestyle, allows our customers to choose the times of day that they want to use their electricity, based on the spot price of power.
 Thanks to supply and demand, the wholesale market is closely linked to the type of generation we’re using - power’s usually cheaper during off-peak times when our cleaner, renewable energy can provide what we need, and it’s more expensive during periods of high demand when fossil fuels are brought in to the mix to ensure there’s enough.
-It’s interesting stuff - have a read of our spot price blog here, and generation blog here.
+It’s interesting stuff - have a read of our spot price blog, or generation blog for more.

 Then there’s our carbon-counter CHOICE - it’s a world-first product that gives Kiwis live updates about the carbon impact of our electricity use, and sends alerts so they know when to switch things on and off to reduce our carbon impact.
 But the real gem?
 It also gives Flick customers information about their personal carbon footprint, measured in farting goats (of course), so they can see how much carbon their power use contributes.
 Plus, Flicksters can also choose to offset their carbon use by making a donation to the wonderful charity, Trees That Count. #FlickYeah!

 What else?
-We’re also super stoked to be carboNZero certified, too, which means that we’re carbon neutral.
+We’re also super stoked to be Toitū carbonzero certified, too, which means that we’re carbon neutral.
 Our business is audited each year to check that we’re complying with the standards, and that’s meant some serious hard work to cut down our carbon emissions from things like travel, landfill waste and electricity use.
 We also offset some of our unavoidable carbon emissions by purchasing carbon credits that are used to regenerate areas of native bush here in NZ.
+Our own company emissions for 2018 were 52.86 tCO2e, and this year we’re making a big push to improve on 2018’s overall reduction of 5.43tCO2e/$M. We’ll keep you posted on our progress!

 And, of course, we’re also using this as a big opportunity to share what we know, and what we’re learning, with our customers.
-Knowledge is power in our view, so you can expect more of the same when it comes to the information we share - blogs and online content that are open, honest and informative about Flick’s own climate change journey, and what it all means for us here in New Zealand.
+That includes pushing for change within the electricity industry, so that we can ensure we’re doing our bit for a carbon-free economy.
+Knowledge is power in our view, so you can expect more of the same when it comes to the information we share - blogs and online content that are open, honest and informative about Flick’s own climate change journey, the impacts of the electricity industry, and what it all means for us here in New Zealand.

 But we’re not finished yet.
 Even though we’ve got a few tools to tackle climate change under our belt, we know there’s so much more to do - it’s a global challenge that won’t be a quick or easy fix.
 Action is the only way forward, and we intend to play a big part in NZ’s low-emissions future.
 Will you join us?